rsksmart/rsk3.js/docs/rsk3-contract.md

 3.  `callback` - `Function`: This callback will be fired for the first *event* as the second argument, or an error as the first argument.
     See
-    `getPastEvents return values <contract-events-return>`{.interpreted-text
-    role="ref"} for details about the event structure.
+    `getPastEvents return values` for details about the event structure.

 ### Returns